-- 51. The objective of the ESIA scoping disclosure process is to allow stakeholders to provide feedback on the project.
+- 33. The objective of the ESIA scoping disclosure process is to allow stakeholders to provide feedback on the project.
 This allows stakeholders to address their comments and suggestions in writing to ESIA specialists and/or to propone after the scoping disclosure meeting has taken place.
-For the scoping stage, ITTO requires the proponent to organize a first disclosure of relevant project information to engage stakeholders who are likely to be affected by adverse environmental or social impacts from the project activities, and to understand the project's risks and impacts.
-The following information will be provided: - The purpose, nature, objectives and scale of the project; - The duration of proposed project activities; - Risks and potential adverse environmental and social impacts, for example with regard to community health, land use changes, expropriation, resettlement; - Planning and venue of subsequent related meetings, including the second disclosure on ESIA information and data. - 52.
+The following information will be provided: - The purpose, nature, objectives and scale of the project; - The duration of proposed project activities; - Risks and potential adverse environmental and social impacts, for example with regard to community health, land use changes, expropriation, resettlement; - Planning and venue of subsequent related meetings, including the second disclosure on ESIA information and data. - 34.
 The proponent will ensure that access to information is enabled to stakeholders early enough before the start of the full ESIA process.
 The disclosure shall be made in the relevant local languages and in a manner that is accessible.